atw1020/AmongUsScraper/Design Docs/Data Collection Design.md

 text in figure 2 is not discernible whereas that in figure 3 is.
 Thus, we chose an image resolution of 360p for this project

+# Data Labeling

+Since all of our code will be supervised learning activities, It is necessary for us to label our data so that our models can look for something to fit.
+Obtaining a Sufficient
+Quantity of useful data is difficult.
+In order to make the process of labeling data easier and more fun, we have a HTML program that will display an image to a labeler and let them classify it using buttons on the webpage and have the image automatically stored after the button press.